SeisComP/seiscomp/doc/base/concepts/inventory.rst

 from :term:`SCML` files.

 Because nobody will ever create such XML files by hand, tools are necessary.
-A quite popular tools is the online station management portal `SMP`_.
-This tool will output XML in version of :term:`SCML` directly.
+A quite popular tools is the online station management portal (SMP) :cite:p:`smp`.
+SMP will output XML in version of :term:`SCML` directly.

 Another source is the FDSN station webservice (FDSNWS).
 If the |scname|
 implementation of FDSNWS is used, the SeisComP XML format can be requested